 - High Intent Research - especially for longer decision-making purchases (B2B businesses, take note).

 It's important to note that nearly all forms of marketing lead to someone making a Google search.
 Way more people search your name than enter your URL - it's just easier, with fewer chances for stuffing up.

-But how do we choose a brand name that's good for SEO?
+There are a few things you can do to choose a brand name that's good for SEO

 1. Search Competition